What car insurance add-ons do I need?

 2. Legal cover

-3. Enhanced personal accident cover
+3. Personal accident cover

 Personal accident cover is often included as standard within a comprehensive insurance car policy, but not always.
 You should check with your insurer whether this type of cover is included in your policy.
 If basic personal accident cover is included, it may be possible to pay an additional amount to the insurer to increase the level of cover.